Eusth/PlayClubVR/README.md

 #### Grabbing

 An alternative way to move your position is "grabbing."
 Just hold the grip button and move the controller around to move in the opposite direction.
+At any time, you can rotate your view by pressing the left or right side of your trackpad.

 This also works in conjunction with warping.
 To get back to ground level, press the grip button once to reset your play area and warp somewhere.